dmc5179/openshift-cuda-timeslicing/README.md

 # openshift-cuda-timeslicing
 Steps to configure timeslicing CUDA pools on OpenShift

+- Scale down all pods that are using GPUs on a node that will be reconfigured.
+A node cannot be reconfigured while pods are still attached to the GPU devices.

 - Create the slicing configuration
 ```
 oc create -f time-slicing-config-map.yaml